 - No restrictions on filming and editing software – use what’s handy for you!

 - Express positive attitude, but don’t forget to be creative!

 - Respect copyright and originality at all times!
 Ensure that all content in your video (including footage, music, images, props, etc.) is your own.
 If you include any copyrighted content, you must be able to provide written permission for its use.
 Entries containing any unauthorised content will be disqualified.

-- All entries must be uploaded to YouTube private video, and the link must be submitted online via the entry form by close of entries: 23:59 pm, 17th of May 2019.
+- All entries must be uploaded to YouTube video, and the link must be submitted online via the entry form by close of entries: 23:59 pm, 4th of June 2019.

 Entrants have to nominate their videos to one of the two categories:

 - Professional (We recommend ones who have generated income in the production industry for 3 years or more to nominate themselves in these categories)

 Entrants must enter individually.

 Entrants may submit multiple entries, as long as each entry differs significantly from any others submitted by that entrant.[/su_tab]